DONATE TODAY: SUPPORT CHILDREN AND YOUNG PEOPLE WITH A DISABILITY IN QUEENSLAND

-When to seek help from an Occupational Therapist?
+When to seek support from an Occupational Therapist

-An Occupational Therapist can help you to build skills and confidence to take part in everyday activities.
-They can help develop independent living skills and participation in school.
-Montrose Occupational Therapists also help children and young people living with a disability to play and participate to their full potential and reach their goals.
+An Occupational Therapist can support you to build skills and confidence to take part in everyday activities.
+They can support you to develop independent living skills and participation in school.
+Northcott Occupational Therapists also support children and young people living with a disability to play and participate to their full potential and reach their goals.
 As well as pediatric Occupational Therapy, we can also work with adults.

 Speak to our Occupational Therapists for assistance with: